 The author in Barnes Common, London.
 Photo by Paul Kingsley

-Since 2010, Matt has been Jazz FM’s web editor and Universal Music’s Jazz Catalogue Manager, looking after the output on the iconic Blue Note, Impulse, Verve, ECM, Concord, Decca, Virgin, Polydor, MCA and EMI labels.
+Since 2010, he has been Jazz FM’s web/social media manager and Universal Music’s Jazz Catalogue Manager, looking after the jazz and fusion output on the iconic Blue Note, Impulse, Verve, ECM, Concord, Decca, Virgin, Polydor, MCA and EMI labels.

 Matt won the inaugural Jazzwise Write Stuff award for new jazz writing and was Music Adviser on Mike Dibb’s Channel Four documentary ‘Keith Jarrett: The Art of Improvisation’ and the feature film ‘Titus‘.

-He has written the liner notes for the Grammy-nominated ‘Miles Davis: Birth Of The Cool’ DVD and albums by Billy Cobham, Tony Williams, Working Week, Maynard Ferguson, LA Express, Don Ellis and Steve Khan.
-He has another website dedicated to jazz in all its forms: soundsofsurprise.com.
+He has written the liner notes for the Grammy-nominated ‘Miles Davis: Birth Of The Cool’ DVD and albums/boxed sets by many artists including Danny Wilson, Billy Cobham, Tony Williams, Working Week, Maynard Ferguson, LA Express, Don Ellis and Steve Khan.
+Matt has another website dedicated to jazz in all its forms: soundsofsurprise.com.

 Matt has performed and recorded with many artists and bands including the Shez Raja Collective, Anthony Joseph and the Spasm Band, Planetman and the Internationalz, Billy Cobham, Jem Godfrey, Moke, Scott Stroman and Jean Toussaint.
 He co-wrote two tracks on Silver Sun’s album Dad’s Weird Dream.
 Check out Matt’s Bandcamp page and drumming profile.

 So.
 The 1980s.
 Where to start?
-By the time I was eight or nine, I was fairly obsessed with The Beatles, learning every lyric and Ringo fill.
-At the same time, I was getting into The Police, Ian Dury, OMD, XTC, Japan, Boomtown Rats, George Benson, Pretenders, Michael Jackson, Bowie, The Jam, Altered Images and all the other fantastic pop artists that graced the late ’70s and early ’80s.
+By the time Matt was eight or nine, he was fairly obsessed with The Beatles, learning every lyric and Ringo fill.
+At the same time, he was getting into The Police, Ian Dury, OMD, XTC, Japan, Boomtown Rats, George Benson, Pretenders, Michael Jackson, Bowie, The Jam, Altered Images and all the other fantastic pop artists that graced the late ’70s and early ’80s.

-The first single I asked my parents for was Nick Lowe’s ‘I Love The Sound Of Breaking Glass’.
+The first single he asked his parents for was Nick Lowe’s ‘I Love The Sound Of Breaking Glass’.
 Or was it OMD’s ‘Enola Gay’?
 Or 10CC’s ‘Dreadlock Holiday’?
 Or Elvis Costello’s ‘Less Than Zero’?
 Or Madness’s ‘It Must Be Love’?
 Or The Buggles’ ‘Video Killed The Radio Star’?
 Actually, it might have been Adam & The Ants’ ‘Ant Rap’.

-My dad was also playing me Weather Report, Herbie Hancock, John McLaughlin, Miles Davis, David Sanborn, Lee Ritenour, Steely Dan, Billy Cobham and Grover Washington, so I was on my way.
+His dad was also playing him Weather Report, Herbie Hancock, John McLaughlin, Miles Davis, David Sanborn, Lee Ritenour, Steely Dan, Billy Cobham and Grover Washington, so he was on his way… But generally, the decade was all about the present and the future.
+There was very little time or need to look back…

 Peter Gabriel III